Research Degrees in

 in the Faculty of Health, Psychology and Social Care

-The quickest and most efficient way to apply for this course is to apply online.
+The quickest and most efficient way to apply for this course is to apply online using the link below.
 This way, you can also track your application at each stage of the process.

-Please complete the additional Postgraduate Research Degree Supplementary Information document and upload it to the Student documents section of your online application.
-This collects important information about your research application and there may be delays if you do not submit this document.
+Before you apply, you should discuss your project with a member of academic staff.
+You should also complete the Postgraduate Research Degree Supplementary Information form which you will then upload to the ‘Student documents’ section of the application form.
+This collects key information about your research application and there may be delays if you do not submit this document.